KonstantinGasser/sherlock/README.md

 ## update

-allows to update the accounts password or account name
+allows updating the accounts password or account name

 ### command